-This bulletin and the accompanying data tables present data for the period 1 October 2021 to 31 December 2021.
+This bulletin and the accompanying data tables present data for the period 1 April 2022 to 30 June 2022.

 Restrictions due to the coronavirus pandemic commenced on 12 March 2020 with the start of the delay phase, before lockdown was applied on 23 March 2020.
-Although lockdown was gradually eased from May 2020, varying levels of restrictions have continued to be in place up to December 2021.
+Although lockdown was gradually eased from May 2020, varying levels of restrictions continued to be in place up to 15 February 2022.

-Planning activity and processing performance has been impacted by these restrictions but in the last nine months the number of planning applications received and decided has exceeded activity levels recorded for the same period in any year since the transfer of planning powers.
+Planning activity and processing performance was impacted by these restrictions, with the number of planning applications received in 2021/22 exceeding the levels recorded for any year since the transfer of planning powers.
+Therefore, caution should be taken when interpreting planning figures from 2020/21 and 2021/22, and when making comparisons with other time periods.